Choosing the Right Knitting Needles for Every Project

 Cables

-• Go For: Circular or short straight metal needles.
-(You may also need special cable needles.
-These are shaped to hold the stitches in place.)
+• Go For: Circular or short straight needles.
+You will also need a cable needle to hold live stitches while they are crossed.

-• Go For: Circular needles with pointed tips, usually made from wood or bamboo.
+• Go For: Circular needles with long, tapered, pointy tips, usually made from wood or bamboo.

 Socks